The business model is the ceiling

 Accept.
 Optimize inside the known bound.
 Acceptance is a coherent strategic choice when the lifestyle and margin profile of the bound model is the goal.
 It stops being coherent when the operator confuses it with execution: running optimization passes against a structural ceiling, reading the absence of breakthrough as a discipline problem.

-The available exits are architectural decisions.
-They restructure how the model converts inputs to outputs.
+Three of the exits restructure how the model converts inputs to outputs.
+Accept keeps the conversion as it is, architectural in altitude but operational in content.
 Optimization passes are operational.
 They squeeze the existing conversion.
-Both are useful at different times.
 When optimization stands in for architecture, the result is years of effort that scale the ceiling without breaking it.

 The diagnostic

 The diagnostic is binary.
-Does adding capacity require the bound resource itself?
-If no, this ceiling isn't the binding constraint.
-If yes, the model is the ceiling, and the next architectural decision operates at a layer above effort.
+Does adding capacity require the resource that's already at saturation?
+If no, this capacity loop isn't what's binding, and the constraint is elsewhere: distribution, demand, addressable market.
+If yes, the model is the ceiling.

-When adding capacity requires the bound resource itself, the next decision is architectural rather than operational.
+When adding capacity requires the bound resource itself, the next decision is architectural, not operational.